GLOWMONSTERR/Transaction-Bot/README.md

 - `/create-team` automatically creates a coloured role, assigns a captain, and stores metadata in `data/teams.json`.
 - `/manage-team` gives captains and co-captains a management dashboard with invite, kick, promote, disband, and transfer controls, sending direct-message invites that players can accept or decline instantly.
+- Rosters are capped at five players (including the captain); invites, force-adds, and transfers respect the limit automatically.
 - Optional transaction feed posts simple text updates whenever teams are created, captains change, players join/leave, or other roster actions occur.
 - `/leave` lets non-captain members leave their team after confirmation.
 - `/admin-edit`, `/admin-manage`, `/admin-lock`, and `/admin-disband-all` offer complete administrative control, including roster locks, forced additions, and mass disbands.